Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 Create an execution role

 An execution role is an AWS Identity and Access Management (IAM) role that grants a Lambda function permission to access AWS services and resources.
-To enable your function to get objects from an Amazon S3 bucket, you attach the permissions policy you created in the previous step.
+In this step, create an execution role using the permissions policy that you created in the previous step.

 To create an execution role and attach your custom permissions policy